Bandits Kill 7 In Kaduna Villages

 One Danjuma Alhaji, a native of Tsohon Farakwai of Igabi LGA was similarly killed by bandits at the outskirts of Galadima area in Giwa LGA.

-The security agencies have carried out confidence-building visit to Iri Station, where some citizens were killed and an unspecified number of persons kidnapped.
+The security agencies have carried out confidence building visit to Iri Station, where some citizens were killed and an unspecified number kidnapped.

-Kaduna State Commissioner for Internal Security and Home Affairs, Samuel Aruwan, who led the delegation to the affected village assured the community of the state government’s commitment to security and peace.
+Kaduna State commissioner of internal security and home affairs, Samuel Aruwan, who led the delegation to the affected village assured the community of government’s commitment to the security and peace of the state.

 Aruwan also said that collaboration between communities and security agencies was critical and must be cultivated towards enhancing security in areas that are difficult to access across the state.

-Meanwhile, Governor Nasir El-Rufai has sent condolences to the victims’ families and prayed for the repose of their souls.
+Meanwhile, Governor Nasir El-Rufai has sent condolences to the deceased families and prayed for the repose of their souls.